 We achieve our mission by providing Chicago families with:

-- School choice resources such as our annual school fairs and online school directory
+- School-choice resources such as our annual school fair, online school directory and Virtual School Tours

 The quick and dirty: